A.D. Club: Symbols

 The A.D.
 Club's symbol is a bull on a sword.
 This symbol is carved in stone over the entrance to the society's clubhouse.
 It is also on the A.D.
 Club's china, manufactured by Wedgewood.
-It is also used on early 19th-century club medals, along with the motto Aut Birat Aut Abeat that translates to "Either Drink or Leave".
+It is also used on early 19th-century club medals, along with the motto Aut Bibat Aut Abeat that translates to "Either Drink or Leave".